Health Care Ministry

 Prayer Shawl Ministry

-We have a group who knit and pray together on the third weekend of the month in the Hospitality Area of the church before and after the 5 PM and 10:30 AM Masses.
+We have a group who knit and pray together on the second weekend of the month in the Hospitality Area of the church before and after the 5 PM and 10:30 AM Masses.
 Many knitters knit/crochet these prayer shawls at home while praying for needs of the person who will receive the shawl.
 The prayer shawls are given to those in our parish who are ill, whether emotionally, spiritually, or physically.
 The type of yarn we use for these prayer shawls is Lion Brand Homespun and it takes three skeins to make a shawl.
 The parish supplies the Lion Brand Homespun yarn.